chrismannina/mailctl/README.md

-# InboxZero - AI Email Assistant CLI
+# mailctl

-An intelligent command-line tool that helps you achieve inbox zero using Claude AI.
-Process Gmail and Outlook emails with smart categorization and automated action suggestions.
+A minimal CLI for email control powered by AI.
+Process Gmail and Outlook emails with smart categorization and automated actions.

 ## Features